Please enable JavaScript to ensure auto alt text generation works properly

 As of early 2026, many employers report the one-way interview option is no longer visible in their accounts.
 There's no official announcement from Indeed, and availability may vary by account type, region, and product tier.

-What to do: Check your Employer Dashboard and Indeed's help resources (support.indeed.com/hc/en-us).
+Check your Employer Dashboard and Indeed's help resources (support.indeed.com/hc/en-us).
 If the feature is gone for your account, don't go back to phone-screening everyone.
-Move the interview step to external video interview software and keep applications flowing the same day.
+Move the screening step to AI-assisted screening software and keep applications flowing the same day.

 How to replace Indeed one-way interviews with external software